Legal Entity Identifier - LEI

 If a customer who is a legal entity does not provide the investment service provider with the necessary information, including an LEI number, for reporting a security transaction, the service provider will not be able to fulfil their legal reporting obligation.
 Consequently, the investment service provider may refuse to provide the service.

-LEI number applications may be submitted to authorised LEI operators.
+Legal Entity Identifier number applications may be submitted to authorised Legal Entity Identifier operators.
 LEI numbers are issued by LOUs (Local Operating Units).
 Assistance in applying for an LEI code or number may be received from official and non-official registration agents.

 Banks and investment service providers verify the validity of LEI numbers from the GLEIF database.
 As GLEIF performs database updates once per day, the LEI number issued to you will be listed in the database on the following day from 14.00 CEST.
-For example, if your LEI number was issued today, it will be listed in the global database tomorrow from 14.00 (CEST).
+For example, if your Legal Entity Identifier was issued today, it will be listed in the global database tomorrow from 14.00 (CEST).

 GLEIF is an international organisation which is responsible for the functioning of the LEI code system and for monitoring LEI code issuers.
 The headquarters of GLEIF are located in Basel, Switzerland.
 The website of GLEIF can be found at www.gleif.org

-Renewing the LEI code is necessary to ensure that all information about the company connected to the LEI code is up to date.
+Renewing the LEI number is necessary to ensure that all information about the company connected to the LEI code is up to date.
 To ease the administrative burden on companies and organisations, LEI Register allows paying for multiple annual renewals.
-In this case, the LEI Register takes it upon itself to verify the information upon renewal of the LEI code for the designated period.
+In this case, the LEI Register takes it upon itself to verify the information upon renewal of the LEI number for the designated period.
 Information updates are performed on the basis of official registry data.